Mahlet-Inc/hobbits/docs/user-guide.md

 ## Preferences Menu

-Navigating to `Edit->Preferences...` opens the preferences dialog where the application configuration can be viewed and editted.
+Navigating to `Edit->Preferences...` opens the preferences dialog where the application configuration can be viewed and edited.

 ## Bit Containers